An introduction to the role for Occupational Therapy in animal-assisted services

 About the Presenter

-Dr Jessica Hill – Jessica (Jess) is the co-owner and trainer at Therapy Dogs Australia.
-She is also an Associate Lecturer in Occupational Therapy at the University of Queensland (UQ); and was appointed the Deputy Director of the UQ Animal-Assisted Services Research Unit in 2018.
-Jessica has completed her PhD, Canine-assisted Occupational Therapy Interventions and Engagement in Children with Autism Spectrum Disorder.
+Dr Jessica Hill – Jessica (Jess) is a Lecturer in Occupational Therapy at the University of Queensland (UQ); and was appointed the Deputy Director of the UQ Animal-Assisted Services Research Unit in 2018.
+The is also the Chair of the Queensland Committee for Animal Therapies Ltd. Jess has completed her PhD, Canine-assisted Occupational Therapy Interventions and Engagement in Children with Autism Spectrum Disorder.
 Jess has also published various journal articles on animal-assistive interventions and has authored a chapter in “Animal-Assisted Interventions for Health and Human Service Professionals”.

 Jess has extensive clinical experience in working with children on the Autism Spectrum.
 She has attended formal Animal-Assisted Therapy training, including Level 1 AAPT (2016) and EAGALA (2018).
 Jess works with her canine-assistants, Labradoodles – Elsa & Loki, to engage and motivate clients to participate in OT activities such as fine and gross motor skills, pretend play and social skills.